| With

 NOT

-trading Ismael Valdes for Jim Edmonds |
+trading Ismael Valdes for Jim Edmonds | During--and

 after--the 1999 season, rumors swirled about a straight up Ismael